IEntin/ClientServer/README.md

 This parameter controls the task size(the number of requests in the batch) and\
 memory footprint of the application.
 The latter is important for embedded systems.

-'"Diagnostics" : true' shows details of all stages of business calculations for each request.\
+Client can request diagnostics for specific task which shows details of all stages of business calculations for each request.\
-Alternative to this global setting is '"Diagnostics" : true' in the client ProgramOptions.json which enables diagnostics only for that client.
+This setting is '"Diagnostics" : true' in the client ProgramOptions.json.
+It enables diagnostics only for that client.
 Server restart is not necessary in this case.

 To run tests:\
 'tests/runtests'\